nataliasitko/istio/docs/user/04-00-istio-custom-resource.md

 ### CniComponent

-Defines configuration for CNI Istio component.
+Configures the CNI Istio component.

 Appears in:
 - [Components](#components)